nixworks/public/news/2010/08/4/index.md

 ##### Vaughn R. Walker
 ### [Vaughn R. Walker, the Chief Judge of the United States District Court for the Northern District of California, rules in "Perry v.
 Schwarzenegger" that California Proposition 8 banning same-sex marriage in California is unconstitutional. ](/news/2010/08/4/vaughn-r-walker-the-chief-judge-of-the-united-states-district-court-for-the-northern-district-of-california-rules-in-perry-v-schwarzene.md)
-_Context: same-sex marriage, Perry v.
-Schwarzenegger, Vaughn R. Walker, reversed its legalization, United States District Court for the Northern District of California, Chief Judge, California_
+_Context: Chief Judge, reversed its legalization, United States District Court for the Northern District of California, same-sex marriage, Perry v.
+Schwarzenegger, California, Vaughn R. Walker_

 ##### The Sunday Times
 ### [A journalist with "The Sunday Times" is arrested in South Africa.date=August 2010 ](/news/2010/08/4/a-journalist-with-the-sunday-times-is-arrested-in-south-africa-date-august-2010.md)